 As a queer Black person, I am not part of the archetype of venture capitalist before me—cis, white, male, non-queer, affluent/affluent adjacent, ivy/ivy adjacent.
 I am a cis-male, but then the archetype turns a sharp corner.
 I am a first-generation American immigrant from Jamaica West, Indies.
 I was a first-generation college student whose mother earned her GED.
 Yes, I may have my MBA, but I don’t come from a top pedigree school of business—I worked fulltime while earning my degree.
 I didn’t come to the venture space after having some big exit or after leaving a recently acquired start-up where I was employee number seven.
 I’ve been thoughtful and intentional about my actions and the relationships I’ve worked to foster and nurture—I truly do love people, humanity.

 As a queer Black person, I am not part of the archetype of venture capitalist before me.
 There are not many queer venture capitalists and there are not many queer venture capitalists who are lauded among a group of heterosexual others.
-LGBTQ+ identities have now become slightly more common place in positions of leadership outside of traditionally queer spaces and are shaping and guiding industry—we are not part of the archetypical venture capital character and therefore not part of the archetypical venture investment strategy.
+LGBTQI+ identities have now become slightly more common place in positions of leadership outside of traditionally queer spaces and are shaping and guiding industry—we are not part of the archetypical venture capital character and therefore not part of the archetypical venture investment strategy.
 Lorenzo Thione.
 Arlan Hamilton.
 Angel—Jennifer “Jenny” Pritzker.
 We each have had different paths to this place from where we are working to make more space for identities like us who have always been a part of creating profitable sectors across industries.

 Serving as CEO of an early-stage venture fund is something akin to forecaster-guru-and-statistician in amalgamation.
 The ability to turn a phrase while ensuring you’re giving an accurate representation of your vertical, ventures, and valuations doesn’t only take knowledge and finesse, it takes time and repetition, and to truly be successful it takes access and trust.
 Thione, Hamilton, and Pritzker are some of the few who have pushed harder to realize a dream bigger than they the spaces in which we once singularly were allowed inhabit.
 We can be the inspiration for another archetype—one a little more inclusionary and frankly far more profitable.